uskay/blog.uskay.io/README.md

 - but for simplicity w/o using any 3P bundlers (b/c that does add on 3P dependencies!)...
 - and can be maitaned and publishing new articles by just writing markdowns.

 This time, I'm not that much pickie in the Lighthouse scores and the best practices.
-I know things are not beautiful and far from perfection, but face it, that's life.
-Just make it work.
+I know things are not beautiful and far from perfection, but let's face it, that's life.
+Just make it work and I'm happy 🙌

 ## For my own sake
 ### Build